sweenig/docker-ansible-playbook/README.md

 ## SSH Keys

 If Ansible is interacting with external machines, you'll need to mount an SSH key pair for the duration of the play:
+FYI: this is for Linux.
+I have no idea how to get this to work on Windows.

 ```
 docker run --rm -it \